vanilla-masker/vanilla-masker/README.md

-# VanillaMasker
+# What's this

-A pure javascript input mask.
-Now you can use a simple and pure javascript lib to mask your HTMLInputElement.
+Now you can use a simple and pure javascript lib to mask html elements.
+Fuck jQuery, Zepto and any others javascript frameworks!

+Let's live now in a lightweight client-side world using VanillaMasker.

+This is a cross-browser and cross-device lib for desktop and responsible sites.

-## How to use
+# How to use

-Download the lib [minified version (532 bytes)](https://raw.githubusercontent.com/BankFacil/vanilla-masker/master/build/vanilla-masker.min.js) or [gzipped version (509 bytes)](https://raw.githubusercontent.com/BankFacil/vanilla-masker/master/build/vanilla-masker.min.gz.js)
+Download the lib [minified version](https://raw.githubusercontent.com/BankFacil/vanilla-masker/master/build/vanilla-masker.min.js) (532 bytes) or [gzipped version](https://raw.githubusercontent.com/BankFacil/vanilla-masker/master/build/vanilla-masker.min.gz.js) (509 bytes).

 Include it into your html page:
 ``` html